Brianna Keilar: CNN

+In April 2023, Keilar joined Boris Sanchez and Jim Sciutto as a co-anchor of a new show titled CNN News Central.
+She co-anchors the afternoon edition which runs from 1 p.m. through 4 p.m.

 Personal life

 Keilar married Dave French on May 2, 2009.
 They later divorced.
 In July 2016, Keilar announced that she was engaged to Fernando Lujan, an active duty Green Beret who was then a director on the National Security Council at the White House.
 During CNN's New Year's Eve Live on December 31, 2016, Brooke Baldwin announced that Keilar and Lujan had married the previous evening in Las Vegas.
 She gave birth to a boy on June 8, 2018.